ckelsey/ckanvas/README.md

   ``offset-x`` - Optional.
 Offset the drawing in relation to the canvas in pixels.

   ``paths`` - Required.
 Data array to draw.
-Each array element must an object with a 'vertices' property which is an array of x and y points for a path operation.
+Each array element represents a draw operation and must an object with a 'vertices' property which is an array of x and y points for a path operation.
+The properties property is an object that defines the styling.

   ```javascript
     [